 In accordance with FASAB SFFAS 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting, if there are differences between amounts reported in these financial statements versus those reported in the most recent Budget of the United States Government (President's Budget), they must be disclosed.
-With the President's Budget generally released in February each year, the most current comparable data is the FY 2022 President's Budget, which contains FY 2020 financial statement results.
-The FY 2023 President's Budget, containing FY 2021 actual results, is expected to be released in February 2022, on OMB's website.
+With the President's Budget generally released in February each year, the most current comparable data is the FY 2023 President's Budget, which contains FY 2021 financial statement results.
+The FY 2024 President's Budget, containing FY 2022 actual results, is expected to be released in February 2023, on OMB's website and GSA's Congressional Justification on gsa.gov.
 The portion of the President's Budget relating specifically to GSA can be found in the appendix of that document.
-Balances submitted to the U.S. Treasury via the Reports on Budget Execution and Budgetary Resources (SF 133s) constitute the basis for reporting of actual results in the President's Budget, which excludes Budgetary Resources and New Obligations and Upward Adjustments in expired annual funds, as well as offsetting collections, which are required for reporting on the CSBR.
-Small rounding differences may also exist between the CSBR and the President's Budget due to an alternative rounding methodology GSA used.
+Balances submitted to the U.S. Treasury via the Reports on Budget Execution and Budgetary Resources (SF 133s) constitute the basis for reporting of actual results in the President's Budget and the CSBR.
+Reconciling differences are caused by the presentation style of the President's Budget, which excludes Budgetary Resources and New Obligations and Upward Adjustments in expired annual funds, as well as offsetting collections, which are required for reporting on the CSBR.
+Small rounding differences may also exist between the CSBR and the President's Budget.

-The following two schedules highlight the most significant comparable amounts reported in the FY 2020 CSBR and the FY 2022 President's Budget (dollars in millions).
+The following two schedules highlight the most significant comparable amounts reported in the FY 2021 CSBR and the FY 2023 President's Budget (dollars in millions).
 The first schedule shows the total differences where the CSBR contains balances greater (or less) than amounts reported in the President's Budget by fund.
 Following this is a second schedule displaying the components of each difference at the combined level.

 GSA's Congressional Justification submission includes available and unavailable budgetary resources.
-In the CSBR and FBF SBR, the total budgetary resources of \$40.3 billion and \$16.9 billion as of September 30, 2020, respectively, represent budgetary resources net of FBF's unavailable budgetary resources of \$7.6 billion.
+In the CSBR and FBF SBR, the total budgetary resources of \$43.7 billion and \$17.4 billion as of September 30, 2021, respectively, represent budgetary resources net of FBF's unavailable budgetary resources of \$7.8 billion.
 For GSA's reconciliation between the CSBR and the President's Budget, GSA added back FBF's unavailable resources to the Budgetary Resources amounts reported under the FBF CSBR column in the first chart and the CSBR row in the second chart.